-The ADTRAN IQ 710 supports manual dial backup.
-This option can be accessed under the DIAL option of the main menu.
-This option is only available when a dial backup card is installed.
+The ADTRAN IQ 310 supports manual dial backup.
+This option can be accessed under the DIAL option of the Main menu.
+This option is only available when a dial backup module is installed.

 The unit must have a dial backup line connected and all relevant dial backup parameters programmed.
-For example, with the BRI ISDN card installed, SPIDs, LDNs, and Switch Type must be configured.
+For example, with the BRI ISDN module installed, SPIDs, LDNs, and Switch Type must be configured.